A successful data management and BI strategy must answer some key questions, such as:

 - How can data from disparate systems be integrated to create a unified view?

-Extract, Transform, Load or ETL is a technology that is commonly employed to find answers to these questions and create a single version of truth.
-Although primarily a type of data integration, ETL is also employed to facilitate data migration, data warehousing, and data profiling.
+Extract, Transform, Load or ETL is a technology that is commonly employed to find answers to these questions and create a single version of the truth.
+Although primarily a type of data integration, ETL development is also to facilitate data migration, data warehousing, and data profiling.

 Step 1: Extract

-Businesses collect data from a variety of internal and external sources.
+Businesses collect large amounts of data from a variety of internal and external sources.
 This data is kept within various databases, and therefore, data processing is needed to create an integrated and complete view of all information assets.
-The process starts with identifying data that is significant in supporting organizational decision-making.
-Once the data sources have been identified, connections are built to the required databases to extract data for transformation.
+The process of ETL for big data starts with identifying data that is significant in supporting organizational decision-making.
+Once the data sources have been identified, connections are built to the required ETL databases to extract data for transformation.

 Step 2: Transform

-Transformation is done to bring uniformity to the disparate data definitions of information collected from different data sources.
-A set of business rules (such as aggregation, joins, sort, union functions) are used to transform data into a consistent format for reporting and analysis and to ensure data consistency across the organization.
+ETL transformation logic is applied to bring uniformity to the disparate data definitions of information collected from different data sources.
+A set of business rules (such as aggregation, joins, sort, union functions) are used to transform data into a consistent format for reporting and data analysis and to ensure data consistency across the organization.

 Step 3: Load